slowrunner/HumbleDave/systests/imu/mpu9250/README.md

 * Install

-pip3 install imusensor easydict
-(installs to user site dist packages)
+The pypi version is not up to date with the GitHub version (pip3 install imusensor  -- installs to user site dist packages)

 * Check if present